-On two sides, the deep borders of this garden are split by a wide flagstone path which broadens out even further into a spacious terrace before the south elevation of the house.
-The borders are backed by high old brick walls to the south and west.
-Between the three borders and the terrace lies a formal lawn.
-Centred at the end furthest from the house and covered in climbing roses and clematis, stands a wrought iron garden arch with a bench.
-Despite its cool pastel colours which are in stark contrast to the hot palette of the Kitchen Garden, the planting is sumptuous, stocked with plants which epitomise the 'English' garden.
-Seventeen varieties of tulips along with several magnolias mark the beginning of the display in early May, accompanied by an array of clematis tumbling from walls and arbours.
-These are followed in succession by combinations of peonies, roses and clematis, campanulas, aconites, penstemons and veronicas.
+On two sides, the deep borders of this garden are split by a wide flagstone path, which broadens out even further into a spacious terrace before the south elevation of the house.
+High old brick walls back the borders to the south and west.
+The three borders and the terrace surround a formal lawn.
+Centred at the end furthest from the house and covered in climbing roses and clematis, stands a wrought iron garden arch with a bench and a fountain of white sandstone.
+From the bronze centrepiece, a translucent veil of water falls gently into the pool.

 The planting is sumptuous, its mounds spilling onto the paving.
 Here, as elsewhere in the gardens, the contrast of informal softness and stark geometry creates theatrical drama.
 The colour palette of the planting is impressionist in a display that lasts from late April well into the autumn.
 Two and a half thousand tulips in seventeen varieties along with the blossoms of snow white magnolias and a majestic listed white horse chestnut mark the beginning of the flowering season, accompanied by an array of clematis tumbling from walls and arbours.
 These are followed in succession by alliums, peonies, Iris germanica in shades from silvery white to purple black as well as salvias, and the mounds of veronicas, nepetas and Phlox carolina.